willnet/yuba/README.md

-# Crepe
+# Yuba

 This gem is now under construction.
 It doesn't work now.

-Crepe add new layers to rails.
+Yuba add new layers to rails.

 - Service
 - Form